-Testimonials and customer reviews are great sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
-Always ask for testimonials, reviews, and feedback from existing customers or clients, and publish positive content about your business on your website.
+Testimonials and user reviews are powerful sources of content that can help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
+Always ask for testimonials, reviews, and feedback from your clients or customers, and publish positive content about your business on your website or blog.

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them

 - 5 Tips For Knockout Testimonials

 - 7 Simple But Powerful Customer Testimonial Examples You Can Steal

 - Your 5-Minute Guide To Writing an Amazing LinkedIn Recommendation